HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Related Work

-\textbf{Spatial action maps.} Similar to our method, recent work has explored spatial action maps that are densely coupled with visual input, based on images~\citep{zeng2020transporter, xu2022umpnet, feldman2022hybrid}, point clouds~\citep{Seita2022toolflownet, Mo_2021_ICCV}, or voxels~\citep{shridhar2022peract}.
-These representations define the action space over the visual input rather than compressing it into a global embedding.
-Some of these papers only consider one-shot decision making (similar to a bandit problem)~\citep{Mo_2021_ICCV,xu2022umpnet} or rely on expert demonstrations with ground truth actions~\citep{zeng2020transporter, Seita2022toolflownet, shridhar2022peract}.
+\textbf{Spatial action maps.} Similar to our method, recent work has explored spatial action maps that are densely coupled with visual input instead of compressing it into a global embedding, based on images~\citep{zeng2020transporter, xu2022umpnet, feldman2022hybrid}, point clouds~\citep{Seita2022toolflownet, Mo_2021_ICCV, 9561877}, or voxels~\citep{shridhar2022peract}.
+Unlike previous works with spatial action maps that consider one-shot decision making (similar to a bandit problem)~\citep{Mo_2021_ICCV,xu2022umpnet,wu2020spatial} or rely on expert demonstrations with ground truth actions~\citep{zeng2020transporter, Seita2022toolflownet, shridhar2022peract}, our method reasons over multi-step sequences with no expert demonstrations.
 For example, \citet{xu2022umpnet} only chooses a single contact location followed by an action sequence, rather than a sequence of contact interactions.
-Another line of work uses spatial action maps with RL, which is the closest to our work~\cite{zeng2018learning,hundt2020good,wu2020spatial,feldman2022hybrid}.
-Most of them use DQN with a spatial action map with only discrete actions, limited to planar 2D manipulation and grasping~\citep{zeng2018learning, wu2020spatial, hundt2020good}.
-In contrast, our hybrid discrete-continuous action space allows the robot to perform 3D actions without the need of discretization. \citet{feldman2022hybrid} uses a hybrid action space similar to ours, but is also limited to 2D actions with a fixed horizon of two and use images instead of point clouds.
-Furthermore, we demonstrate the benefit of spatial action representations when applied to a 6D non-prehensile manipulation task, which is more challenging than the pick-and-place tasks in previous work.
+Unlike previous work in spatial action maps that uses DQN with discrete actions~\cite{zeng2018learning,hundt2020good,wu2020spatial,feldman2022hybrid}, our hybrid discrete-continuous action space allows the robot to perform actions without discretization.
+Furthermore, we demonstrate the benefit of spatial action representations when applied to a 6D non-prehensile manipulation task, which is more challenging than the pick-and-place and articulated object manipulation tasks in previous work.

 \textbf{RL with hybrid discrete-continuous action spaces.} Most RL algorithms focus on either a discrete action space~\citep{mnih2013playing} or a continuous action space~\citep{lillicrap2015continuous, fujimoto2018addressing, haarnoja2018soft}.
 However, certain applications are defined over a hybrid action space where the agent selects a discrete action and a continuous parameter for the action~\citep{neunert2020continuous, hausknecht2015deep, xiong2018parametrized}.
 Unlike previous work, our hybrid action space uses a spatial action representation in which the discrete actions are defined over a map of visual inputs.
 The closest to our work is~\citet{feldman2022hybrid} in terms of applying RL to spatial action maps, but they only consider a finite horizon of 2.
 We include formal definitions of the policies over the hybrid action space and modify the loss functions and exploration accordingly.